kyma-project/kyma/docs/application-connector/02-04-application-broker.md

 ## Provisioning and binding for an Event ServiceClass

-This ServiceClass has a **bindable** flag set to `false` which means that after provisioning a ServiceClass in the Namespace, given Events are ready to use for all services.
+This ServiceClass has a **bindable** parameter set to `false` which means that after provisioning a ServiceClass in the Namespace, given Events are ready to use for all services.
 The provisioning workflow for an Event ServiceClass consists of the following steps:

 1. Select a given Event ServiceClass from the Service Catalog.
 2. Provision this ServiceClass by creating a ServiceInstance in the given Namespace.